Having a long dark hallway doesn’t have to be boring, come see my ideas for a makeover!

 When we first looked at this house, the hallway had light pink carpet, the walls were painted a dingy neutral color and there were pink bulbs in the can lights.
 All of the trim in the family room and foyer, which connect to the hallway, was stained instead of painted.
 Oh my goodness – it was something else and I don’t mean that in a good way.

-Giving our hallway a makeover shouldn’t be a difficult or very time consuming project, but it definitely needs to be done.
+Giving our long hallway a makeover shouldn’t be a difficult or very time consuming project, but it definitely needs to be done.
 It runs off of our family room and foyer, which have both already had their makeovers, so the hallway is just sitting there like a big dark dungeon.

 We did most of the major remodeling projects before we moved into this house a little over three years ago, so I guess you could say that my to-do list goes way back to then.

 Paint walls (Sherwin Williams Accessible Beige) and trim (Sherwin Williams Extra White) Remove carpeting and extend hardwood flooring down the entire hallway

 - Replace can lights with up to date fixtures

 Add board and batten to the walls

 - Add artwork